Causal Inference with High-dimensional Discrete Covariates: Introduction

-Recently there has been much work in the causal inference literature focused on understanding the behavior and properties of various estimation procedures in the high-dimensional setting. \cite{yadlowsky2022explaining} derived the excess variance of commonly used estimators due to first-stage nuisance estimation with high-dimensional covariates by assuming a linear outcome model and known propensity score.
-They also performed a simulation study to show the inflation of variance empirically, hence even doubly robust estimator may not achieve the efficiency bound when the covariates included are high-dimensional. \cite{jiang2022new} established a novel central limit theorem for the doubly robust estimator where the outcome regression model and propensity score are fitted with high-dimensional generalized linear models without assumptions on sparsity, under a stylized setting where covariates are normally distributed and covariate dimension $d$ is of the same order as sample size $n$.
-They also showed estimates obtained by permuting the folds in cross-fitting are asymptotically correlated in the high-dimensional regime. \cite{celentano2023challenges} further proposed a novel debiased method for missing data models in the case $n < d$, where ordinary least square estimation is not feasible.
-To help overcome the curse of dimensionality and achieve non-trivial rates of convergence, most of the work in the literature combines the debiased machine learning/doubly robust techniques with additional structural assumptions on the nuisance functions, including smoothness \citep{robins2009quadratic, kennedy2020towards, semenova2021debiased} or sparsity \citep{belloni2017program, chernozhukov2018double, athey2018impact, bradic2019minimax}.
-See also \cite{maathuis2009estimating, lin2013agnostic, zhao2016topics, chakrabortty2018inference, ma2019robust, lei2021regression, antonelli2022causal, tang2023ultra, du2024causal} for relevant discussion on causal inference with high-dimensional data.
+Indeed, recently there has been much work in the causal inference literature focused on understanding the behavior and properties of various estimators in the high-dimensional setting. \cite{yadlowsky2022explaining} derived the excess variance of commonly used estimators due to first-stage nuisance estimation with high-dimensional covariates by assuming a linear outcome model and known propensity score.
+They also illustrated the inflation of variance in simulations, showing even the doubly robust estimator may not achieve the efficiency bound when the covariates included are high-dimensional. \cite{jiang2022new} established a novel central limit theorem for the doubly robust estimator, when the outcome regression model and propensity score follow high-dimensional generalized linear models, without assumptions on sparsity, but under a stylized setting where covariates are normally distributed and the covariate dimension $d$ is of the same order as sample size $n$.
+They also showed estimates obtained by permuting the folds in cross-fitting are asymptotically correlated in the high-dimensional regime. \cite{celentano2023challenges} proposed a novel debiased method for missing data models in the $n < d$ setting, where ordinary least square estimation is not feasible.
+However, to help overcome the curse of dimensionality and achieve non-trivial rates of convergence, most of the work in this literature combines the debiased machine learning/doubly robust techniques with additional structural assumptions on the nuisance functions, such as the aforementioned linearity, or smoothness \citep{robins2009quadratic, kennedy2023towards, semenova2021debiased}, or sparsity \citep{belloni2017program, chernozhukov2018double, athey2018impact, bradic2019minimax}.
+We refer to \cite{maathuis2009estimating, lin2013agnostic, zhao2016topics, chakrabortty2018inference, ma2019robust, lei2021regression, antonelli2022causal, tang2023ultra, du2024causal} and others for more relevant discussion on causal inference with high-dimensional data.